How to create color palettes

 RGB, HLS and CMYK are models used in digital media because that is the way devices process colors.
 The primary colors for each model are:

-1. RGB: Red, green and Blue.
+1. RGB: Red, Green and Blue.

-2. HLS: Hue, Saturation, luminosity.
+2. HLS: Hue, Saturation, Lightness.

-3. CMYK: Cyan, magenta and black.
+3. CMYK: Cyan, Magenta and Black.

 ► Color set